abdulmanan-js-dev/Frontend-Projects/README.md

 -   🍴 Fork it and build your own versions
 -   📨 Reach out for collaboration or feedback

-Thank you for checking out my Vanilla JavaScript mini projects!
+Thank you for checking out my Frontend Projects!